Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation: Technical Lemmas

 Consider instead $f=2^{nj}\psi$, and assume to the contrary that there exists an $N$ such that for any $K$, we have

 However, the uniform derivative bounds preclude the arbitrary size of $f$, which is a contradiction. \end{proof}

 In the statement of the following lemmas, the constant $100$ appears.
-The particular value of this constant is unimportant and may be replaced by any large number of our choosing.
+The particular value of this constant is unimportant and may be replaced by any large number of our choice.
+In addition, the hypothesis $k\geq j$ appears.
+This hypothesis can be weakened to $k\geq j-K$ for any given positive constant $K$ without any significant modification to the arguments used.
 The next lemma is a commutator estimate similar to Proposition 5.2 in \cite{KP}. \begin{lemma} Let $2<q<\infty$ be arbitrary.
 Suppose $\| f\|_2 \leq K$.
-Suppose $\phi$ is a bump function of type $j$ and let $k\geq j$ be arbitrary.
+Suppose $\phi$ is a bump function of type $j$ and let $k\geq j-2$ be arbitrary.
 Then, for a constant $K$ depending only on $q$: